Dear Author | Author Newsletters Part 2

 What else I enjoy

 There are other newsletters I look forward to and a couple I look forward to for certain elements.
 One has a jigsaw which I love to do but I admit if not for the jigsaw I would be unsubscribing.
-In one newsletter a pet takes over and gives us an insight from the point of the pet.
+In one newsletter a pet takes over and gives us an insight from the viewpoint of the pet.
 Another the authors WIP character takes over for a section.
 It’s these differences that make the newsletters fun to read.
 I do enjoy polls, questions and interaction.

 What I don’t like